trapeye/RootOfFutureWebsite/README.md

 # Root Of Future Flutter Web

-Well It's not perfect, but I make this web for challenge myself
+Well It's not perfect, but I make this web to challenge myself

 I challenge myself to make a website in 3 days using flutter,

-This website I make for my highschool friend that have chart organization, history and etc.
+This website I make for my highschool friend that has chart organization, history and etc.

 ![Screen1](https://github.com/trapeye/RootOfFutureWebsite/blob/master/Screenshoot/Desktop.PNG) ![Screen2](https://github.com/trapeye/RootOfFutureWebsite/blob/master/Screenshoot/Mobile.PNG)